seanmacavaney/launcher-docs/hardware.md

 ## GPUs

 All nodes have multiple GPUs, each of which provide trade-offs in terms of speed and memory capacity.

+When selecting a pod to launch, you can specify the GPU you want.

 | GPU Model | Memory | Clock Speed | Relative Speed (approx) |
 |-----------|--------|-------------|-------------------------|